Crop in .NET MAUI Image Editor (SfImageEditor)

 Handling the cropping tool

 The Crop method in the image editor control crops the image based on the ImageCropType.
-It allows users to enable or disable the cropping region displayed over the image, making it easier to visually choose the area for cropping.
+It allows you to enable or disable the cropping region displayed over the image, making it easier to choose the area visually for cropping.

-The following code shows cropping the image to any desired size.
+The following code crops the image to the desired size.

 <Grid RowDefinitions="0.9*, 0.1*">